cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.java.md

 ---

-##### `blockedRolesList`<sup>Required</sup> <a name="blockedRolesList" id="@cdktf/provider-snowflake.oauthIntegrationForCustomClients.OauthIntegrationForCustomClients.Initializer.parameter.blockedRolesList"></a>

-- *Type:* java.util.List<java.lang.String>

-A set of Snowflake roles that a user cannot explicitly consent to using after authenticating.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/oauth_integration_for_custom_clients#blocked_roles_list OauthIntegrationForCustomClients#blocked_roles_list}

----

 ##### `name`<sup>Required</sup> <a name="name" id="@cdktf/provider-snowflake.oauthIntegrationForCustomClients.OauthIntegrationForCustomClients.Initializer.parameter.name"></a>

 - *Type:* java.lang.String

 Specifies the name of the OAuth integration.

 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
-Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/oauth_integration_for_custom_clients#name OauthIntegrationForCustomClients#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/oauth_integration_for_custom_clients#name OauthIntegrationForCustomClients#name}

 ---